bgupta/meetup/README.md

 Meetup.com API tools

 + getrsvpmeet.rb - Prints an RSVP list for the "next meeting" for a given Meetup group.
+(Reads API key and groupurlname from yml config file. groupurlname can be overridden by an optional argument.
+Will print answer to a single RSVP question if it exists.
 + .getrsvpmeetup.yml.sample - Non working example yml config file
 + LICENSE - GPLv2 text
 + README.md - This file